 Entry deadline is December 31.
 Winners will be announced at the January meeting. with production date TBA.
 The second script will be produced in early fall 2018.

-Contest entry is $10 for members and $15 for nonmembers.
+Entry is free for paid TBFS members and $10 for nonmembers.
 We will offer script analysis for additional cost of $10 for all entries for writers wanting a critique of their work.

 Rules and Regulations